ehealthz-lab/microservice-chatbot-python-template/README.md

 botscripts: contains the AIML file.

-certificates: contains used in the microservice.
+certificates: contains the certificates used in the microservice.

 credentials: contains the code necessary for the authentication.